ansible-community/project-template/docs/contributing.md

 ## Contributor guidelines

-note to developer - this should include more detail, if necessary, than the repo CONTRIBUTING.md file.
+This should include more detail, if necessary, than the repo CONTRIBUTING.md file.

 ## Communicating with the team